 Related: Don’t think that going downhill is a perfect breeze.
 My calves ached for two days after this trip.
 And I mean hobble-every-time-I-stood-up kind of ache.

-Tours run daily throughout the winter (ending April 1 this winter, so get on it!) starting at 9 a.m.
+Tours run daily throughout the winter, starting at 9 a.m.
 Tickets sold mostly on first come, first served basis, but you can book in advance for some 9 a.m. and 10:30 a.m. tours.
-Cost is $49 for adults and $30 for youth ages 5-12 years.
+Cost is $55 for adults and $30 for youth ages 5-12 years.

 You can start your snowshoe from 4,200 feet, where the SnowCoach turns around, or get dropped off further down.
 If you don’t have your own snowshoes: Info on snowshoe rentals

-Also cool: During peak season, there are Sunrise Snowcoach Tours, so keep that in mind for next winter.
+Also cool: During peak season, there are Sunrise Snowcoach Tours, which costs $99 for adults and $59 for youth.